manolaz/solana-Confidential-Balances-Sample/docs/product_guide.md

 Developers interfacing with Confidential Balances need to set up a typical [Solana development environment](https://solana.com/docs/intro/installation#install-dependencies), or at the bare minimum, the latest version of the [Solana CLI](https://solana.com/docs/intro/installation#install-the-solana-cli).

-> 🚧 **Notice:**
-> `Token2022` & `ElGamal Proof` programs work together for confidential transfers and require compatible versions.
-At the time of writing Devnet meets this requirement, while Mainnet has a pending upgrade for `Token2022` to support confidential transfers which lands in Q1 2025.

 ## Try It Out
 There are two ways to try your first confidential transfer: